 We promise to do everything we can to resolve your complaint or query.

-If you have any questions about your complaint, you can contact us on the details above.
+If you have any questions about your complaint, you can contact us via the details above.

-We will work with the Financial Ombudsman and provide them with all of the relevant case notes to allow them to complete their investigation.
-We will also liaise directly with the Financial Ombudsman to deal with complaints as quickly as we can.
+We will work with the Financial Ombudsman Service and provide it with all the relevant case notes to allow the Service to complete its investigation.
+We will also liaise directly with the Financial Ombudsman Service to deal with complaints as quickly as we can.

-If you’re not happy with our final decision about your complaint, you may be able to refer your complaint to the Financial Ombudsman.
+If you’re not happy with our final decision about your complaint, you may be able to refer your complaint to the Financial Ombudsman Service.

-The Financial Ombudsman Service act as an independent and impartial organisation who help settle disputes between consumers and financial services businesses.
-The FOS are only able to investigate your complaint if Santander Consumer Finance have issued a final response or if your complaint has exceeded the 8 week limit from when it was first raised.
+The Financial Ombudsman Service (FOS) acts as an independent and impartial organisation to help settle disputes between consumers and financial services businesses.
+The FOS is only able to investigate your complaint if Santander Consumer Finance has issued a final response or if your complaint has exceeded the 8-week limit from when it was first raised.

 You’ll still be able to complain to the Financial Ombudsman Service after the 29 August 2019 deadline if: